 Mental Health Partners

 1000 Alpine | Boulder, CO

 Owner's Rep Services for pre-development & construction

-As Owner’s Representative for Mental Health Partners, Trestle managed the site selection, design, and construction processes for a 30,000 square foot wellness center in Boulder, CO.
+As Owner’s Representative for Mental Health Partners, Trestle managed the site selection, design, and construction process for a 30,000 square foot wellness center in Boulder, CO.
 Initial work included site analysis, cost estimation, extensive financial modeling, feasibility analysis, and alternatives evaluation.
-Once the site was selected, Danica procured a consultant team to design and construct the facility.
+Once the site was selected, Trestle procured a consultant team to design and construct the facility.
 Trestle provided full service project management and owner’s representation services to MHP and managed all aspects of the design and construction of the facility.
 This occupied remodel project required extensive negotiations with the existing tenants, highly controlled demolition and asbestos abatement coordination, and extensive stakeholder involvement.